OpenJML/openjml.github.io/tutorial/Expressions.md

 * `\forall int i; 0 <= i < a.length; a[i] == 2*i`
 * `\exists int i; 0 <= i < a.length; a[i] == 0`

-The first states the property that each of the elements of array `a` have a value equal to twice the index of the element.
-The second states that for some index within the array, the value at that index equals 0.
+The first states the property that _each_ (that is, _all_) of the elements of array `a` have a value equal to twice the index of the element.
+The second states that for _some_ index within the array, the value at that index equals 0.
 Both of these expressions have the same general form: the keyword, a variable declaration (which is local to the expression), a boolean range predicate `R`, and a boolean value predicate `V`.
 It is permitted to join the range and value predicates like this:
 * `\forall ...;; R ==> V;`
 * `\exists ...;; R && V;`